francisca-hernandez/E-Commerce-/README.md

 * THEN I am able to successfully create, update, and delete data in my database

 ## Demo
-* View video to see MySQL walk through
+* Coming soon
-* View video to walk through of the API routes
+* View video to see MySQL walk through and API routes
-* View video to see walk through via Insomnia

 ## Deployed Link